Show / Hide Table of Contents

 Syntax

-public sealed class NoPoolingListPool<T> : Object, IListPool<T>
+public sealed class NoPoolingListPool<T> : IListPool<T>

 Type Parameters